agraden/python/README.md

 # python

-This is my first repository on GitHub for Python3.
+This is my first repository on GitHub.

-You will find my random tests and practice files here.
+You will find my random Python scripts here.

-Enjoy!